evans-kithinji/alx-low_level_programming/0x02-functions_nested_loops/README.md

 9. Learn your times table. a function that prints the 9 times table, starting with 0.
 Prototype: void times_table(void);
 10. a + b.
 A function that adds two integers and returns the result.
 Prototype: int add(int, int);
 11. 98 Battery Street, the OG.
 A function that prints all natural numbers from n to 98, followed by a new line.
 Prototype: void print_to_98(int n);
+12. The World looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself.
+A function that prints the n times table, starting with 0.
+Prototype: void print_times_table(int n);